danielyxie/bitburner/doc/source/netscript/netscriptjs.rst

     * @param {NS} ns
     **/

 This comment is used to help the text editor autocomplete functions in the Netscript API.
-You can enabling it by pressing ctrl+space after `ns.`
+You can enable it by pressing ctrl+space after `ns.`

 .. image:: autocomplete.png